alexissantos/Professionally-Homeless/content/06-travelling.md

 Nobody ever wants the middle seat.

 Peace and quiet is the aim of the game.
-Super-experienced travellers pick out their top 3 seats in advance with SeatGuru[todo: link] and request (or select) them during check-in.
+Super-experienced travellers pick out their top 3 seats in advance with [SeatGuru](http://www.seatguru.com/) and request (or select) them during check-in.